 - 13.1.
-The CCG pays due regard to the requirements of the Public Sector Equality Duty (PSED) of the Equality Act 2010 in policy development and implementation, both as a commissioner and as an employer. - 13.2.
-As a commissioning organisation, the CCG is committed to ensuring its activities do not unlawfully discriminate on the grounds of any of the protected characteristics defined by the Equality Act, which are age, disability, gender re-assignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation. - 13.3.
-The CCG is committed to ensuring that its commissioning activities also consider the disadvantages that some people in our diverse population experience when accessing health services.
-Such disadvantaged groups include people experiencing economic and social deprivation, carers, refugees and asylum seekers, people who are homeless, workers in stigmatised occupations, people who are geographically isolated, gypsies, roma and travellers. - 13.4.
-As an employer, the CCG is committed to promoting equality of opportunity in recruitment, training and career progression and to valuing and increasing diversity within our workforce. - 13.5.
-To help ensure that these commitments are embedded in the CCG's day-to-day working practices, an Equality Impact Assessment has been completed for, and is attached to, this policy.
+The ICB pays due regard to the requirements of the Public Sector Equality Duty (PSED) of the Equality Act 2010 in policy development and implementation as a commissioner and provider of services as well as an employer. - 13.2.
+The ICB is committed to ensuring that the way we provide services to the public and the experiences of our staff does not discriminate against any individuals or groups on the basis of their age, disability, gender identity (trans, non-binary), marriage or civil partnership status, pregnancy or maternity, race, religion or belief, gender or sexual orientation. - 13.3.
+The ICB is committed to ensuring that its activities also consider the disadvantages that some people in our diverse population experience when accessing health services.
+Such disadvantaged groups include people experiencing economic and social deprivation, carers, refugees and asylum seekers, people who are homeless, workers in stigmatised occupations, people who are geographically isolated,

+- gypsies, roma and travellers. - 13.4.
+As an employer, the ICB is committed to promoting equality of opportunity in recruitment, training and career progression and to valuing and increasing diversity within our workforce. - 13.5.
+To help ensure that these commitments are embedded in the ICB's day-to-day working practices, an Equality Impact Assessment has been completed for, and is attached to, this policy.